Brett Hull: Dallas Stars (1998–2001)

-As a member of the Stars in their Stanley Cup winning season, Hull wore sweater number 22, as his customary number 16 was worn by Pat Verbeek.
-Hull would switch back to number 16 the following season when Verbeek left the team as a free agent.
+As a member of the Stars in their Stanley Cup winning season, Hull wore number 22, as his customary number 16 was worn by Pat Verbeek.
+Hull switched back to number 16 the following season after Verbeek left the team as a free agent.
 Though he appeared in 79 games in 1999–2000, Hull had what coach Ken Hitchcock called "a disappointing season", struggling defensively and scoring only 24 goals.
 His offensive production improved in the 2000 Stanley Cup Playoffs as he led the league in post-season scoring with 10 goals and 23 points.
 The Stars again reached the finals, but lost the series in six games to the New Jersey Devils.
 Hull scored 39 goals in 2000–01, his best total in four years.
 He surpassed his father's career total when he scored his 611th goal in a 3–1 victory over the Toronto Maple Leafs on October 10, 2000.
 Hull played his 1,000th career game on February 25, 2001, in Calgary.